World Backup Day 2025

 How often should you back up?

-If you care about your data, it doesn’t matter if it’s business data or personal – you must create backups regularly.
+If you need your data on demand, it doesn’t matter if it’s business data or personal - you must create backups regularly.
 However, the frequency of backups will vary according to data usage and data type.
+Businesses that don’t change or add new data daily can make weekly backups.
+On the other hand, organizations that depend on data for daily operations should have their backups scheduled daily.

 Despite the risk and the yearly reminder, many users still do not back up their data.
 Considering how storage devices can get damaged easily (like a phone getting run over by a car), permanent data loss is a very real threat to the unprepared.

-Source: The 2023 Backup Survey by Backblaze.
+Source: The 2024 Backup Survey by Backblaze.

 How do I back up my data?